binden-js/binden/README.md

 import { Cookie } from "binden";

 const cookies = Cookie.fromString(request.headers["cookie"]);
-// or using KauaiRequest
+// or using BindenRequest
 const { cookies } = request;
-// or using KauaiResponse
+// or using BindenResponse
 const cookie1 = new Cookie({
   key: "__Secure-K1",
   value: "v1",